Health Library

 If the person is choking, perform abdominal thrusts as follows:

-• If the person is sitting or standing, position yourself behind the person and reach your arms around his or her waist.
+- If the person is sitting or standing, position yourself behind the person and reach your arms around their waist.
 For a child, you may have to kneel.

-• If the person is lying on his or her back, straddle the person facing the head.
+- If the person is lying on their back, straddle the person facing the head.
 Push your grasped fist upward and inward in a movement similar to the one above.

 You may need to repeat the procedure several times before the object is dislodged.
 If repeated attempts do not free the airway, call 911 or the local emergency number.